-If within said twenty days a referendum petition, signed by not less than fifteen percent of the registered voters of the town, containing their names and addresses as the same appear on the list of registered voters, is filed with the Board of Selectmen requesting that the measure passed by any such vote which has not become operative as aforesaid be submitted to the voters of the town at large, then the operation of such vote shall be further suspended pending its determination as hereinafter provided, and the Board of Selectmen, within ten days after the filing of the referendum petition, shall call a special meeting which shall be held within fourteen days after the issuing of the call for the purpose of presenting to the voters at large the measure so involved; provided, however, that the fourteen days aforesaid shall not include any Sunday or legal holiday, or any day between the first Wednesday in July and the first Wednesday of September immediately following, during which latter interval no such special meeting shall be held.
+If within that 20-day period a referendum petition, signed by not less than 15 per cent of the registered voters of the town and containing their names and addresses as the same appear on the list of registered voters, is filed with the select board requesting that the measure passed by any such vote which has not become operative as aforesaid be submitted to the voters of the town at large, then the operation of such vote shall be further suspended pending its determination as hereinafter provided and the select board, within 10 days after the filing of the referendum petition, shall call a special meeting which shall be held within 14 days after issuing the call to present to the voters at large the measure so involved; provided, however, that the 14-day period shall not include Sundays and legal holidays or any day between the first Wednesday in July and the first Wednesday in September.

-All votes upon any measure so submitted shall be taken by ballot; and the measure so submitted shall be stated upon the ballot in the same language and form in which the motion was adopted by the Town Meeting, as appears from the records of said town meeting.
-The check list shall be used in the same manner as in the election of town officers.
-If a majority of the registered voters of the town voting thereon, and at least twenty percent of all the registered voters, shall vote in the negative, the action of the town meeting in passing the measure which is the subject of the referendum petition shall be null and void; otherwise, such measure, as voted by the town meeting, shall take effect immediately upon the declaration by the selectmen of the vote upon the referendum, or at such later date as may be specified by said vote of the town meeting.
+All votes on any measure so submitted shall be taken by ballot and the measure so submitted shall be stated upon the ballot in the same language and form as the motion was adopted by the town meeting, as appearing in the records of the town meeting.
+The checklist shall be used in the same manner as in the election of town officers.
+If a majority of the registered voters of the town voting thereon and at least 20 per cent of all the registered voters shall vote in the negative, the action of the town meeting in passing the measure that was the subject of the referendum petition shall be null and void, otherwise it shall take effect immediately upon the declaration by the select board of the vote upon the referendum or at such later date as may be specified by the vote of the town meeting.

-If such referendum petition is not filed within said period of twenty days, the vote of the town meeting passing the measure which is the subject of the said petition shall become operative upon the expiration of said period, or at such later date as the vote passing said measure may specify.
+If a referendum petition is not filed within the 20-day period, the vote of the town meeting passing the measure shall become effective on the expiration of that period or at such later date as may be specified in the vote passing the measure.

 Section 14.
 Powers of Town and Town Meeting.
-The town shall continue to have the capacity to act through and be bound by its said town meeting members who shall, when convened from time to time as provided by law, constitute representative town meeting; and the representative town meeting shall exercise exclusively, so far as will conform to the provisions of this charter act, all powers vested in the municipal corporation.
-Action in conformity with all provisions of law, now or hereafter applicable to the transaction of town affairs in town meetings, shall, when taken by any town meeting in accordance with the provisions of this charter, have the same force and effect as if such action had been taken in a town meeting open to all the voters of the town as heretofore organized and conducted.
+The town shall continue to have the capacity to act through and be bound by its town meeting members who shall, when convened from time to time as provided by law, constitute a representative town meeting and the representative town meeting shall exercise exclusively, in conformance with this charter, all powers vested in the municipal corporation.
+Actions in conformance with laws that are now or hereafter applicable to the transaction of town affairs in town meetings shall, when taken by a town meeting in accordance with this charter, have the same force and effect as if such action had been taken in a town meeting open to all the voters of the town as heretofore organized and conducted.

 Section 15.
 Certain Rights of the People not Abridged.
-This charter act shall not abridge the right of the inhabitants of the town to hold general meetings as that right is secured to them by the constitution of this commonwealth; nor shall this charter act confer upon any representative town meeting of the town the power finally to commit the town to any measure affecting its municipal existence or changing its government, without action taken thereon by the voters of the town at large, using the official ballot and check list therefor.
+Nothing in this charter shall abridge the right of the inhabitants of the town to hold general meetings as that right is secured to them by the constitution of the commonwealth and nothing in this charter shall confer upon any representative town meeting of the town the power finally to commit the town to any measure affecting its municipal existence or changing its government without action taken thereon by the voters of the town at large, using the official ballot and check list therefor.